Macil/braincrunch/README.md

 Infinity if not given.
 This method can be called multiple times to continue running the machine.
 Giving a finite `steps` value is a useful protection against infinite loops in user-supplied programs, or to let the machine pause so other things can be done before resuming.
+Returns the number of steps that were executed.

 ### machine.complete